Should You Refuse To Fly American Airlines?

 We have detailed two travel bloggers below who argue the case to fly with American Airlines and to NEVER fly on American Airlines.
 You can make your own decision:

-Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
-Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.